-REFERENCE: Bachmaier [42].
-Richter, Thomassen [393].
-Also, Northway [359].
+REFERENCE: Bachmaier [51].
+Richter, Thomassen [453].
+Also, Northway [413].

-COMMENTS: Bachmaier [42] introduced the general concept of radial crossing number.
-If G is bipartite one can assign the vertices of each partition to one of two circles, resulting in the bipartite cylindrical drawings introduced by Richter and Thomassen [393] to study the crossing number of K_n via bipartite cylindrical drawings of $K{n,n}$; there also is a concept of cylindrical crossing number for non-bipartite graphs.
-In a paper from 1940, Northway [359], suggested radial layouts and used the number of crossing lines as an aesthetic criterion.
+COMMENTS: Bachmaier [51] introduced the general concept of radial crossing number.
+If G is bipartite one can assign the vertices of each partition to one of two circles, resulting in the bipartite cylindrical drawings introduced by Richter and Thomassen [453] to study the crossing number of K_n via bipartite cylindrical drawings of $K{n,n}$; there also is a concept of cylindrical crossing number for non-bipartite graphs.
+In a paper

-COMPLEXITY: Radial level planarity can be tested in linear time [45].
-For two levels, the radial crossing number is NP-complete (this easily follows from NP-hardness of the bipartite crossing number), as is the one-sided version (in which the ordering of the vertices on one level is fixed) [42, 161, 162].
-If orderings of vertices on both sides are fixed, the problem is in polynomial time [383].91

-91In this case, the radial crossing number turns into the annulus crossing number.

-- RELATIONSHIPS: The leveled crossing number of G is an upper bound on its radial crossing number.
-In particular, the bipartite crossing number, bcr, is an upper bound on radial crossing number with two levels (the upper bound may be strict, e.g. for $K{2,2}$). - VALUES: The radial crossing number of $K{n,n}$ on two levels is $n\binom{n}{3}$ [393] (with each partition on a separate level).
-More recently, Sparks [435] showed that under the same restrictions the radial crossing number of $K{n,m}$ can be calculated. - ALSO SEE: Bipartite crossing number, leveled crossing number (under monotone crossing numbers), annulus crossing number (under map crossing number), cylindrical crossing number.
+- from 1940, Northway [413], suggested radial layouts and used the number of crossing lines as an aesthetic criterion. - COMPLEXITY: Radial level planarity can be tested in linear time [54].
+For two levels, the radial crossing number is NP-complete (this easily follows from NP-hardness of the bipartite crossing number), as is the one-sided version (in which the ordering of the vertices on one level is fixed) [51, 194, 195].
+If orderings of vertices on both sides are fixed, the problem is in polynomial time [441].106 - RELATIONSHIPS: The leveled crossing number of G is an upper bound on its radial crossing number.
+In particular, the bipartite crossing number, bcr, is an upper bound on radial crossing number with two levels (the upper bound may be strict, e.g. for $K{2,2}$). - VALUES: The radial crossing number of $K{n,n}$ on two levels is $n\binom{n}{3}$ [453] (with each partition on a separate level).
+More recently, Sparks [499] showed that under the same restrictions the radial crossing number of $K{n,m}$ can be calculated. - Also see: Bipartite crossing number, leveled crossing number (under monotone crossing numbers), annulus crossing number (under map crossing number), cylindrical crossing number.